 The squandering of EU money on futile, overpriced projects has a long and well-documented history.
-But this time tiny Hungary reversed that nasty trend and made all that spending worth it.
+But it was all worth it!
+This time, tiny little Hungary reversed that nasty trend and made all that spending worth it.
 When the EU-funded free energy machine finally comes out of the shadow, there will be world peace!